The rarest of rare feats

 England retained the Ashes in Australia.
-Since it had last happened 24 years ago it might have been a bit hard to comprehend at the time.
+Since it had last happened 24 years before then, it might have been a bit hard to comprehend at the time.
 After being walloped in Perth, England bounced back magnificently in Melbourne, bowling Australia out for 98 in the first innings (Tim Bresnan and Chris Tremlett took four each).
 Then they piled on 513 - Jonathan Trott was unbeaten on 168 - and dismissed Australia to win with a day to spare.
 The innings-and-157-run margin was one of the heaviest inflicted on Australia.

 After defeats in the first two Tests against England, Australia gave a first Test cap to Allan Robert Border - and never regretted it.
 He made a second-innings duck in Melbourne, but Australia, shorn of their Packer players, won the match, their only success in a difficult series.
 If Border's early Tests as captain were tough, so was he: he eventually made them into a force, laying the foundations for the successes of Mark Taylor and Steve Waugh.
 He also set Test records for most runs, catches and appearances.
 His run of 153 consecutive Tests looks way beyond anyone else for the foreseeable future.

-If it's an India win, VVS Laxman must have had something to do with it.
+If it's an India win in the early 2010s, VVS Laxman must have had something to do with it.
 After losing by an innings in Centurion, India levelled the series in Durban, mostly owing to a fighting 96 from him.
 Dale Steyn took six in India's first-innings 205 but Zaheer Khan, returning from injury, and Harbhajan Singh gave their side a 74-run advantage going into the second.
 When Harbhajan got Dale Steyn to edge one behind and Dhoni missed it, Rahul Dravid took his 200th catch in Tests.
 A collapse looked imminent when India ended day two on 92 for 4.
 But Laxman added 48 with MS Dhoni and another 70 with Zaheer to set South Africa a target of 303.
 Sreesanth and Zaheer took three each to wrap up the match with a day to spare.